Prescription Drug Addiction Rehab: Treatment Center in Idaho

 Commonly Abused Prescription Drugs

-Given the opioid epidemic plaguing the country, it’s no secret that the most commonly abused prescription is opioid drugs.
-According to the NCDAS, 4 out of every 5 prescriptions filled at a pharmacy is an opioid.
+Given the epidemic of opioid addiction in the US, it’s no secret that the most commonly abused prescription is opioid drugs.
+According to the NCDAS, 4 out of every 5 prescriptions filled at a pharmacy are opioids.
 As a result, over 50% of Americans prescribed an opioid abuse the drug or take it in a way other than directed.

 While opioids such as oxycodone are the most commonly abused prescription drug, they are hardly the only prescription drug being abused at a disproportionately high rate.
-Other commonly abused prescription drugs include:
+Other commonly abused prescription drugs include benzodiazepines (Xanax, Valium, Ativan, etc.) and stimulants (Adderall, Ritalin, etc.).
+Benzodiazepines are used to treat anxiety, insomnia, seizures, and muscle spasms by enhancing the effect of GABA receptors in the brain.
+Because withdrawal from CNS depressants can be severe and potentially life-threatening, patients addicted to these drugs should undergo medically supervised detoxification.

 Signs and Symptoms of Prescription Drug Abuse

 While we touched on things to look out for and questions to ask when it comes to determining if you or a loved one is suffering from prescription drug abuse or addiction, there are also physical signs that can help with determining if there is a larger issue.
-Not all addicted individuals may show these symptoms, but they may also emerge when a person is undergoing a stressful time or is triggered.
+A comprehensive assessment should include identifying physical symptoms, such as changes in appetite, sleep disturbances, and withdrawal symptoms.
+Not all addicted people show these symptoms, but they may also emerge when a person is undergoing a stressful time or is triggered.

 Some of these signs and symptoms of prescription drug abuse include:

-- Withdrawal symptoms when not using the medication
+• Withdrawal symptoms when not using the medication (such as shaking hands)

 Beyond these generic signs and symptoms, certain prescription medications come with their own unique symptoms.
 These may include:

-Before starting a new medication that can facilitate addiction, such as a benzodiazepine, read up on the side effects and be aware of what is expected and what is a sign that things are going wrong.
-Some medications, such as certain stimulants, have very distinct effects that may seem harmless.
-But these tend to be some of the most addictive medications.
+Before starting a new medication with a risk of addiction, such as a benzodiazepine, read up on the side effects and be aware of signs of developing addiction.
+Some medications have very distinct effects that may seem harmless.
+But addiction can still be a risk.

 The Effects of Untreated Prescription Drug Addiction